 The YouTube channel of Inc. Magazine features videos covering virtually every business and management task including marketing, sales, finding capital, managing people, and much more.
 There are over 800 videos on the channel and Inc. updates it quite regularly with 3-5 uploads every week.
 To get started, watch this Mark Cuban interview where he talks about his early struggles and biggest successes.

 Brian Dean, founder of Backlinko, is one of the most recognized authority when it comes to SEO and link building.
 As you’d expect, his YouTube videos cover different aspects of SEO – from link building to keyword research to YouTube SEO.
-Brian Dean has close to 300,000 subscribers on YouTube and focuses on quality uploads rather than quantity.
+Brian Dean has over 300,000 subscribers on YouTube and focuses on quality uploads rather than quantity.
 Click here to subscribe to Brian Dean’s YouTube channel.

 Amy Landino is an award-winning YouTuber, best-selling author, and professional keynote speaker.
 Her YouTube channel features tons of productivity and time management tips, and digital marketing advice.
 Click here to subscribe to Amy Landino’s YouTube channel.